By Robert Schrader | Published on February 3, 2026

 Visit Christmas Markets in Russia's Red Square, Moscow

-The crowdedness of the highly seasonal market surprised me, both because of the low mercury reading and the fact that Christmas had passed three weeks earlier.
-Relics of the Red Square Christmas Markets remained, too, with stalls selling matroeshka dolls and chai tea still open and a carousel for children (who were even less bothered by the sub-freezing temperatures than I was) spinning with wild abandon.
-It made sense that sellers would want to stay in business into the new year, if only for the chance of attracting passers-by like Dasha and myself, as we neared the entrance to GUM
+The crowdedness of the highly seasonal market enthralled me, thanks to the low mercury reading and the fact that Christmas had passed three weeks earlier.
+Relics of the Red Square Christmas Markets remained, too, with stalls selling matryoshka dolls and chai tea still open and a carousel for children (who were even less bothered by the sub-freezing temperatures than I was) spinning with wild abandon.
+It made sense that sellers would want to stay in business into the new year, if only for the chance of attracting passers-by like Dasha and me, as we neared the entrance to GUM.

 "This was the closest thing Moscow had to a mall during Soviet times," Dasha explained as we went inside, eventually walking up to the second floor to take it all in.
 "It's shocking, of course, since this is one of the most European buildings (and the least Soviet ones) in the entire city."
 Built in 1893, the department store is a time capsule with its Russian Revival style architecture and stalwart stores from the 1950s.

-"I hope you're hungry," Tanya asked as we crowded into a cafe whose walls were papered into Soviet-era kitsch, and where the earthy aroma of beets filled the air.
-We were having hot borscht, a soup many foreigners believe is only served cold, alongside sweet cherry-filled vareniki dumplings — and, of course, shots of vodka to wash it all down.
+"I hope you're hungry," Tanya said as we crowded into a cafe whose walls were papered with Soviet-era kitsch, and where the earthy aroma of beets filled the air.
+We were having hot borscht, a soup many foreigners believe is only served cold, alongside sweet cherry-filled vareniki dumplings.
+We also indulged in shots of vodka to wash it all down.

-It was the very picture you’d expect when visiting Russia in the winter as we warmed up with hot borscht while people bundled in thick fur-lined coats bustled by, and not a word of English being spoken outside of Dasha, Tanya and myself
+It was the very picture you’d expect when visiting Russia in the winter, as we warmed up with hot borscht while people bundled in thick fur-lined coats bustled by.
+Not a word of English was spoken outside of Dasha, Tanya and me, which was its own colorful adventure.

 Over lunch, my Russian friends explained to me that we were technically in another Kremlin.
 "The word simply means 'citadel,'" Dasha explained.
-Russians find it amusing that foreigners (and especially Americans) always used the word as if it represented the Russian government.
+Russians find it amusing that foreigners (and especially Americans) always use the word as if it represents the Russian government.
 "Every Russian city and town has a Kremlin — Putin only lives in the one along the Moskva River."

-Upon our exit from the citadel, my friends proceeded to ask me which I preferred, between Moscow's and Sergiyev Posad's.
+Upon our exit from the citadel, my friends proceeded to ask me which I preferred, Moscow's or Sergiyev Posad's.
 I honestly couldn't answer, as both were towering examples of traditional Russian architecture and both brought me close to fully living out the Russian winter dreams of my adolescence.

 Ballet Performance at Moscow's Bolshoi Theatre in Russia